injured hand bandaged finger

 Source: Patrick Herzberg /Shutterstock.com

 When you pull up search results for freak medical accidents, The Tonight Show’s Jimmy Fallon’s 2015 ring avulsion incident frequently makes the list.
-Ring avulsion describes what happens when a ring is wrenched violently off the finger after snagging on an object.
+To get specific with the ring avulsion definition, ring avulsion describes what happens when a ring is wrenched violently off the finger after snagging on an object.
 As it is torn from the finger, it can rip up and strip off tendons, muscles and bones along the way.
 Yeah, not a lot of fun, but these sort of freakish accidents can occasionally happen.

 Before you panic, you should know that this type of finger avulsion is pretty rare and that most avulsion cases fall into the mild category.
 The worst cases, while more painful to look at (and suffer), only make headlines because of their rarity.